CS-SI/SafeScale/README.md

   - UDP Log plugin to connect the Log management system, Logstash
 - On service level, SafeScale Security proposes an optional use of Keycloak, an Open Source Identity and Access Management (IAM), that can provide access control by itself or using third-party directories.

+The hosts acting as gateways are secured using firewalld with a default rule being "DENY EVERYTHING" from Internet.
+Only SSH access are allowed by default, and HTTPS port (443) if Kong is not disabled.
+At the time being, there is no firewall rule for the hosts inside the subnet of the platform,but firewalld is installed, just in case.

 The design of a SafeScale Security gateway can be depicted as below:

 ![SafeScale Security](doc/img/SafeScale_Security.png "SafeScale Security")

+Note: the log part is not yet available...

 ## Currently available features